Skip to main content

 2. Search Function: Use the search bar at the top of the Work Orders page.
 Enter specific keywords or the exact title of the Work Order.

 3. Archived Work Orders: If the Work Order was completed a while ago, it might have been archived.
 Make sure to check the "Archived" filter to see if it’s stored there.
+To unarchive it, follow these steps:

 4. Reset Filters: If you’re still unable to find the Work Order, try resetting all filters to view the full list of Work Orders.
 This can help determine if any filtering criteria are inadvertently hiding the Work Order you’re looking for.